bevyengine/rfcs/rfcs/33-apps_own_scheduling.md

 Critically, it also [allows us to force public labels](https://play.rust-lang.org/?version=stable&mode=debug&edition=2018&gist=8f7ca85fb85ef163dc152b40eca743f9) by making the label type an associated type.
 See [this comment](https://github.com/bevyengine/rfcs/pull/33#issuecomment-921380669) for why this is important.

 This is the most verbose and indirect of the options, although the derive macro would help dramatically.
+Unfortunately, we can't both use a derive macro *and* use a method impl on the same trait to define the data that's in the plugin.

 ```rust
 mod third_party_crate {